 Ultimately, you must weigh the pros and cons of both degrees and compare that to your career aspirations before choosing a graduate program for your business studies.
 Both degrees have merit and can increase your salary potential.
 Both can give you a competitive edge in a crowded business world.
 However, in the current business market, an MS n Project Management may give you an even greater competitive edge.
 However, if you are looking for a tried-and-true master’s degree program that gives a broad overview, an MBA may work best.

-Whether you choose an MBA or a MS in Project Management, Post University has the program for you.
+Whether you choose an online Master of Business Administration or an online master’s in project management, Post University has the program for you.
 We also offer an online Graduate Certificate in Project Management that can help you gain these skills without a full degree program.
 Reach out to the Post University team today to learn more about your graduate school options.